The Spring Effect - A Year-Round Strategy

 Sometimes, we have a great team working together to create a solution, but the fresh and inspiring "winning" idea is absent.
 What if I told you that sometimes the solution lies not in finding the perfect answer, but in planting the seed?
 Putting too much pressure on every idea to be the best can prevent us from imagining the perfect route to success.

 Patience, trust, and confidence within a team create the ideal environment for impactful ideas to be born.
-The idea you think is too terrible to even consider sharing or you don't even know how to visualize - could inspire the last connecting piece to your teammate's unfinished brainstorming.
+The idea you think is too terrible to even consider sharing or you don't even know how to visualize could inspire the last connecting piece to your teammate's unfinished brainstorming.

-"Though I do not believe that a plant will spring up where no seed has been, I have great faith in a seed… Convince me that you have a seed there, and I am prepared to expect wonders." - Henry David Thoreau
+"Though I do not believe that a plant will spring up where no seed has been, I have great faith in a seed… Convince me that you have a seed there, and I am prepared to expect wonders." - Henry David Thoreau.

 We must not hesitate to try, try and fail, and try again, especially when we are ensuring that we consistently do the work of "planting the seed" or understanding the goals, background research, data, personal experiences, limits, and all other available information necessary to create a winning solution.

 Sometimes it's necessary to take a step back, trust the process, and allow yourself to be open to new possibilities, especially from your team.
 “Improvisation frees us from being perfect, being in control, thinking ahead, and second-guessing.
-It can feel like jumping into the abyss at first, but once you jump, fear turns into excitement, and your imagination kicks in.” - Linda Naiman
+It can feel like jumping into the abyss at first, but once you jump, fear turns into excitement, and your imagination kicks in.”

 Hal Blackman